DennisSchweizer/YoutubeDownloader/readme.md

 - [x] integrate faster custom youtube download client
 - [x] improve behavior of download progress bar if downloads are canceled
 - [x] add percentage label for single download
-- [x] refactor and split whole project
 - [x] show estimated duration of downloads
+- [x] implement parallel downloads
 - [] implement pause button
+- [] refactor and try to merge functionalitites of parallel and sequential download
+- [] create backup in temp if download did already exist and if it will be overwritten -> if download is canceled restore old version, else delete backup
 - [] improve controls -> scaling windows
 - [] add age verification fix
-- [x] implement parallel downloads
 - [] split GUI functions from basic functions
 - [] try to merge best audio file with best video file
 - [] handle exceptions which occur randomly if download is started